paragoner1/crisis-companion/README.md

 - **10% survival drop** per minute without immediate intervention

 ### The Solution
-- **AI-Enhanced Voice Activation**: "Hey SOS" triggers instant analysis—transcribes speech, clusters symptoms, generates tailored guidance.
+- **Voice-Activated Emergency Response**: "Hey SOS" triggers instant analysis—transcribes speech with Whisper AI, analyzes patterns, provides proven guidance.
-- **Offline AI Power**: Processes everything on-device for zero-latency response in remote areas.
+- **Offline Voice Processing**: Whisper processes speech on-device for zero-latency response in remote areas.
-- **Dynamic Protocols**: AI generates steps for emerging crises, blending with 15 expert-vetted guides.
+- **Database-Driven Protocols**: Enhanced pattern recognition provides reliable steps from 15+ expert-vetted emergency guides.
 - **Blockchain Rewards**: Earn tokens for training/preparedness, verified securely on Solana.

 ---

 ## For Users (From Panic to Power)
-- **Everyday Heroes (Laymen)**: No training needed—AI understands your panicked description in any language, delivers clear, concise audio steps (e.g., "Place hands here, push rhythmically"), calls 911 with your location, and alerts contacts.
+- **Everyday Heroes (Laymen)**: No training needed—Whisper voice recognition understands your panicked description in any language, delivers clear, concise audio steps (e.g., "Place hands here, push rhythmically"), calls 911 with your location, and alerts contacts.
 It's like having a virtual paramedic in your pocket, turning fear into focused action that saves lives.
-- **Professionals (First Responders/Medical)**: Advanced mode unlocks detailed triage with AI symptom clustering, real-time vitals integration, and seamless 911 handoff.
-Customize for your expertise level— from basic to expert protocols—enhancing your toolkit with data-driven insights for faster, more accurate interventions.
+- **Professionals (First Responders/Medical)**: Advanced mode unlocks detailed triage with enhanced pattern recognition, real-time vitals integration, and seamless 911 handoff.
+Customize for your expertise level— from basic to expert protocols—enhancing your toolkit with proven emergency protocols for faster, more accurate interventions.

 ## Technical Architecture (Engineering Excellence for Life-Saving Impact)
 - **Pure-Rust Foundation**: Memory-safe, high-performance core ensures reliability in critical moments—no crashes when lives depend on it.
-- **AI Powerhouse**: ORT runtime powers on-device models—Whisper (enhanced with rnnoise for >95% accuracy in noisy environments) for multilingual transcription (<200ms), MobileBERT for intelligent symptom grouping, T5 for generating concise, context-aware guidance that adapts to user profiles (e.g., child, professional, parent knowledge base).
-All quantized for mobile efficiency.
+- **Voice Recognition Excellence**: Whisper engine (enhanced with rnnoise for >95% accuracy in noisy environments) for multilingual transcription (<200ms), advanced pattern recognition for intelligent symptom analysis, database-driven guidance generation that adapts to user profiles (e.g., child, professional, parent knowledge base).
+All optimized for mobile efficiency.
 - **Solana Blockchain Layer**: Secure token rewards and verification without compromising offline-first design.
 - **Modular Mastery**: Private modules handle sensitive AI/security; public interfaces enable easy extensions.
 See [ARCHITECTURE.md] for flow diagrams and deep dives—built for scalability and future-proofing.